Neomycin,Polymyxin B,Dexamethasone Ointment

-Neomycin and Polymyxin B Sulfates and Dexamethasone Ophthalmic Ointment is a multiple dose anti-infective steroid combination in a sterile ointment for topical application.
-The active ingredient dexamethasone, is represented by the following structural formula:
+Neomycin and Polymyxin B Sulfates and Dexamethasone Ophthalmic Ointment, USP is a multiple dose anti-infective steroid combination in a sterile ointment form for topical application.

-Corticoids suppress the inflammatory response to a variety of agents and they probably delay or slow healing.
-Since corticoids may inhibit the body's defense mechanism against infections, a concomitant antimicrobial drug may be used when this inhibition is considered to be clinically significant in a particular case.
+Corticoids suppress the inflammatory response to a variety of agents and they probably delay or slow the healing.
+Since corticoids may inhibit the body's defense mechanism against infection, a concomitant antimicrobial drug may be used when this inhibition is considered to be clinically significant in a particular case.

 INDICATIONS AND USAGE:

 For steroid-responsive inflammatory ocular conditions for which a corticosteroid is indicated and where bacterial infection or a risk of bacterial ocular infection exists.

 Ocular steroids are indicated in inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the globe where the inherent risk of steroid use in certain infective conjunctivitides is accepted to obtain a diminution in edema and inflammation.
 They are also indicated in chronic anterior uveitis and corneal injury from chemical, radiation or thermal burns; or penetration of foreign bodies.

 The use of a combination drug with an anti-infective component is indicated where the risk of infection is high or where there is an expectation that potentially dangerous numbers of bacteria will be present in the eye.

 The particular anti-infective drug in this product is active against the following common bacterial eye pathogens: Staphylococcus aureus, Escherichia coli, Haemophilus influenzae, Klebsiella/Enterobacter species, Neisseria species, and Pseudomonas aeruginosa.